 The following diagram illustrates the general EMA application and rebate process:

-- Compile documentation (as-built drawings, equipment specifications, and estimated project cost) and submit to Hawaii Energy.
+Provide documentation (as-built plans, equipment specifications, and estimated project costs) to Hawaii Energy.

 The following diagram illustrates the general SA application and rebate process:

-- Work with Energy Advisor for additional documentation as needed.
+Work with Energy Advisor to schedule inspection and provide additional documentation as needed.